notesoft/firebird/doc/sql.extensions/README.schemas.md

 ### Config parameter `schema_search_path`

-A master database running in Firebird < 6.0 can be asynchronously replicated to a slave database using Firebird ≥ 6.0.
+A primary database running in Firebird < 6.0 can be asynchronously replicated to a slave database using Firebird ≥ 6.0.
-Since the master database has no schema awareness, the `schema_search_path` config parameter is introduced on the slave side.
+Since the primary database has no schema awareness, the `schema_search_path` config parameter is introduced on the slave side.
 This allows mapping database objects to a specific schema using a search path.

 ## System packages and functions